Itheum/itheumcore-elrond-data-nft-minter/README.md

 ```
 rustup default nightly
-erdpy deps install rust --overwrite
+mxpy deps install rust --overwrite
 cargo clean
 cargo build
 ```

-- The above should all work without any errors, next you can successfully run the following command to build via erdpy: `mxpy contract build`
+- The above should all work without any errors, next you can successfully run the following command to build via mxpy: `mxpy contract build`
 - mxpy may ask you to install `nodejs` and `wasm-opt` to optimize the build, if so then follow instructions given by mxpy and do this
 - You can now run the tests.
 See "How to test" section below
 - You can now update code as needed